 Two, the American singer/songwriter Lida Husik sang on three tracks, the beginnings of a fruitful creative partnership that would span three albums and a string of e.p’s and singles.

-And three, the sleeve notes.
+And three, those sleeve notes.
 To his listeners he wrote:

 “If you are familiar with my work this album may seem slightly odd or out of context but every now and then I feel the need to step away from the norm.
 I forsee the rest of my recording career being plagued by minor distractions which will eventually, I hope, lead to something better.
 I want you to all hear my failings and well as my successful compositions so you will have a true representation of my work.”

-Then came a blunt takedown of “certain magazines, journalists, labels and others in the music industry” including the hype machine that was the British music press, a reflection of his sometimes combative interviews around this time.
-He challenged lazy music journalists to give honest opinions and stop the “non committal bullshit” born of the cosy mutual back-scratching that drove the publicity machine:
+He then unloaded on “certain magazines, journalists, labels and others in the music industry” including the hype machine that was the British music press, a reflection of his often combative interviews around this time.
+He challenged journalists to give honest opinions and stop the “non committal bullshit” born of the cosy mutual back-scratching that drove the publicity machine:

 “I used to be of fair temperament, but being part of the music industry has made me aggressive toward the lethargic nature of the business…to declare that talent is effort and work, or even that an artist is trying, seems to be too far hard a job.
 Within this album is the good the bad the crap and the indifferent.
 Let’s see which of you can distinguish the good from the bad.
 Or have you been telling stories so long you’ve forgotten how to communicate in an apt and straightforward manner?”

-The reason I even bring up this business with the press is that it seems connected with a significant creative shift: working solo was driving him mad and he wanted and needed to collaborate more.
-Looking back a few years later in an interview with Carl Loben, he suggested that the life of a solo artist eventually made him take himself too seriously.
+Indeed, this unpleasant business with the press seems connected with a deeper need for change: working solo was driving him mad and he wanted and needed to collaborate more.
+Looking back a few years later in an interview with Carl Loben, he suggested that the life of a solo artist made him take himself too seriously.
 “At times, I tried to really get into what I was doing, analyse everything, and it just failed.
 You have to take a step back and start writing afresh.
 If you analyse everything you go up your own arse.
 Try to polish everything and you start to lose the plot.
 Working with someone else stops you going that bit too far.”